opencv/opencv/modules/imgproc/doc/filtering.rst

     :param top, bottom, left, right: Parameter specifying how many pixels in each direction from the source image rectangle to extrapolate.
 For example,  ``top=1, bottom=1, left=1, right=1``  mean that 1 pixel-wide border needs to be built.

     :param borderType: Border type.
-See  :func:`borderInterpolate` for details.
+See  :cpp:func:`borderInterpolate` for details.

     :param value: Border value if  ``borderType==BORDER_CONSTANT`` .

 The function copies the source image into the middle of the destination image.
 The areas to the left, to the right, above and below the copied source image will be filled with extrapolated pixels.
 This is not what
-:func:`FilterEngine` or filtering functions based on it do (they extrapolate pixels on-fly), but what other more complex functions, including your own, may do to simplify image boundary handling.
+:cpp:func:`FilterEngine` or filtering functions based on it do (they extrapolate pixels on-fly), but what other more complex functions, including your own, may do to simplify image boundary handling.

 The function supports the mode when ``src`` is already in the middle of ``dst`` .
 In this case, the function does not copy ``src`` itself but simply constructs the border, for example: ::